 You can find additional resources on our Get Help page.

-A rape kit is a package of materials used to collect samples (evidence) from the victim's or suspect's body by a medical professional, often a medical-forensic examiner, such as a Sexual Assault Nurse Examiner (SANE).
+A rape kit is a package of materials used to collect samples (evidence) from the victim's or suspect's body by a medical professional, often a forensic medical examiner, such as a Sexual Assault Nurse Examiner (SANE).
 The type of evidence collected depends on what occurred during the assault.
 The contents of a rape kit vary by jurisdiction, but generally include swabs and collection envelopes for biological materials, debris, and underwear.